threatpatrols/hibp-downloader/README.md

 as fast as is Pythonly possible.

 ## Features
+ - Interface to directly `query` for compromised password values from the *compressed* file data-store!
+ - Download and store acquired data in gzip'd compressed to save on storage and speed up queries.
  - Download the full dataset in under 45 mins (generally CPU bound)
  - Easily resume interrupted `download` operations into a `--data-path` without re-clobbering api-source.
  - Only download hash-prefix content blocks when the source content has changed (via content ETAG values); making it easy to periodically sync-up when needed.
- - Download and store acquired data gzip'd compressed to save on storage (and speed up queries!)
- - Ability to directly `query` for compromised password values from the data in-place, without needing to decompress.
- - Query performance is efficient enough to attach a web-service with reasonable loads (ie don't waste resources by decompressing the dataset into a database for query!)
+ - Query interface performance is efficient enough to attach a user web-service with reasonable loads (ie don't waste your own resources decompressing the dataset and storing in a database!)
- - Ability to generate a single text file with in-order pwned password hash values, similar to [PwnedPasswordsDownloader](https://github.com/HaveIBeenPwned/PwnedPasswordsDownloader) from the HIBP team.
+ - Ability to generate a single text file with in-order pwned password hash values, similar to [PwnedPasswordsDownloader](https://github.com/HaveIBeenPwned/PwnedPasswordsDownloader) from the awesome HIBP team.
  - Per prefix file metadata in JSON format for easy data reuse by other tooling if required.

 ## Install